|Course Title||Course Number||Semester Taken||Credits||Prerequisites|

 View Gainful Employment Information for Patient Care Technician Program.

-This program is offered on the Chelsea Campus.
+This program is offered on the Chelsea Campus each fall and spring semester.

 Applicants to this program are required to undergo a Criminal Offender Record Information (CORI) check and a Sex Offender Registry Information (SORI) check.
 The outcome of the CORI/SORI check may impact the student’s ability to participate in the clinical experience.
 Admission to an Allied Health program does not guarantee clinical placement.
 For further information, see the Department Chair.
 Students must maintain a grade of B- or better in AHE110 and AHE111 in order to continue into the second semester.